M-TH: 8:30 a.m.-4:30 p.m.

 This process is designed to accommodate exceptional registration circumstances for the student who needs to get in or out of a course but cannot do so on his/her own due to constraints or extenuating circumstances (e.g. not in a major).
 See your academic department for assistance.

 When a department has designated a class to allow Wait List, the student has the option during registration to Wait List the class if the class is full.
 Students who select this option are given a position on the Wait List; if a seat opens in the class, eligible students are moved from the wait list in the Wait List order.
-Learn more by reading the Wait List FAQ (PDF) and Job Aid for Using Wait List (PDF).
+Learn more by reading the wait list overview.